7 Things Surviving Spouses Need to Know About Social Security

 For those who receive a pension for work performed outside of the Social Security system, the Government Pension Offset (GPO) and Windfall Elimination Provision (WEP) may impact your survivor benefits and/or retirement benefits.
 This typically impacts federal, state, and municipal employees, along with teachers in certain states (California, Illinois, and Texas, most notably).

 If you receive one of these pensions, the GPO may reduce any survivor benefits you are entitled to.
 The GPO looks at the amount of your “non-covered” pension and multiplies it by two-thirds.
 The result is the amount of the GPO, which is subtracted from your survivor benefit.
-For example, a teacher in California with a $3,000 CalSTRS Teacher’s Pension would be subject to a $2,000 GPO ($3,000 x 2/3).
-If they were eligible to receive a $2,500 Social Security survivor benefit, the GPO would be subtracted from that, leaving them with only a $500 net survivor benefit.

 6: Do-Over

 Even if you have already claimed one of your benefits, there is usually an opportunity to alter your claiming strategy.
 This provides a mechanism to correct any mistakes.
 Generally, you can repeal your application for benefits within the first 12 months, provided you return any funds you’ve received.
-Often, widows will also have the opportunity to alter their claiming strategy beyond that 12-month point.
+Often, surviving spouses will also have the opportunity to alter their claiming strategy beyond that 12-month point.
 This can allow you to defer a benefit until it reaches its maximum value.
 In certain circumstances, you may even be entitled to retroactive benefits.

 7: Marriage

 If you are thinking about getting remarried, it’s important to understand how your various benefits may be impacted.
 While getting remarried may entitle you to new spousal benefits, it could also impact your preexisting survivor benefits.
 If you remarry before age 60, your survivor benefits will no longer be available.
 By waiting until after 60, you will preserve those survivor benefits for the rest of your life.
 You would also be eligible to claim spousal benefits as well.
-In certain circumstances involving multiple marriages, you may be able to choose between three different benefits available to you (retirement, survivor, and spousal) and switch between them to maximize their value.

 Source: http://ssa.gov